bitsblocks/crypto-facts/index.md

 > Austrian Maximalist comments:
 >
 > Cryptocurrencies reduce the intensity of credit-fueled bubbles because
-> it becomes impossible to loan cryptocurrencies you don't possess other than in IOU form,
+> it becomes impossible to loan cryptocurrencies you don't possess other than in IOU (I Owe You) form,
 > which is how credit-fuelled bubbles are precipitated:
-> by the bank creating deposits in your account to spend for an IOU.
+> by the bank creating deposits in your account to spend for an IOU (I Owe You).

 Actually in a crypto world economic/financial disasters will be more virulent/frequent than